zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-overview.md

 ![REST API Components](../../user-guide/api-mediation/diagrams/rest-api-components.svg)

+------- CUT HERE --------
+TODO-PZA: find the right place

+ZOWE API ML onboarding enablers are libraries used to simplify the process of user REST services registration with API ML Discovery service.

+API ML onboarding enablers provide functionality for loading a service onboarding configuration, and registering and unregistering the service by calling the respective API ML Discovery service end points.

+The enablers are distributed as a _JAR_ binary files from the ZOWE artifactory [GIZA](https://gizaartifactory.jfrog.io).

+Currently, API ML provides several onboarding enablers written in Java.
+It is possible, however, to provide enablers for other programming languages if there is sufficient demand.
+------- CUT HERE --------

 ## Sample REST API Service

 In microservice architecture, a web server usually provides a single service.
 A typical example of a single service implementation is a Spring Boot web application.